 The purpose of this short text is to give the reader a basic understanding of the various temperaments and tunings used on keyboard instruments (harpsichord, organ) in the past.
-It will not give detailed tuning instructions (my next project) nor much more than general indications on the suitability of the various historical temperaments in different contexts.
+It will not give detailed tuning instructions (my next project -- some practical tuning instructions in French are available, intended for legal paper size) nor much more than general indications on the suitability of the various historical temperaments in different contexts.

 When discussing temperaments, one cannot avoid being a bit technical.
 However, I have also tried to be practical by discussing temperaments that can be useful to modern keyboardists, and by stressing their important acoustical properties (i.e. how they sound) rather then getting into some complex theories.
 No special skills in mathematics are required of the reader (footnotes will be used to convey some extra material).